acm-udayton/acm-ollama-chat/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To start a conversation via Ollama Chat, log into your account on the University of Dayton ACM server and run the command `ollama-chat`.
+To start a conversation via Ollama Chat, log into your account on the University of Dayton ACM server and run the command for your desired installation:

+### Global
+ `ollama-chat`

+### Local/development
+`~/ollama-chat/ollama_chat.sh`

 When you're done, use 'exit' or 'quit' to end the Ollama Chat instance.